Google Classroom Guide for Educators

 There are two ways to encourage dialogue between students and the teachers in Google Classroom.
 The first is the Stream - a Facebook-like wall of messages that can be viewed by all members of the class.
 This feature is available to both students and teachers.

 The second way to communicate is by using email.
-Students can click the envelope next to their teacher's name on the class homepage to open a Gmail message that is autofilled with their instructor's email address.
-Students can also email each other by clicking the Students tab, and clicking on the envelope to the right of the student's name.
+Students can click the three dots next to their teacher's name on the class homepage to open a Gmail message that is autofilled with their instructor's email address.
+Students can also email each other by clicking the Students tab, and clicking on the three dots to the right of the student's name and selecting Email Student.

-Teachers can do the same when they click on the "Students" tab, however, they have the additional option of selecting multiple students and then clicking Actions > Email to send a message to multiple students at once.
+Teachers can do the same when they click on the "Students" tab, however, they have the additional option of selecting multiple students and then clicking Actions > Email to send a message to a group of students.

 Create an Assignment in Google Classroom (Part 1)